wombleton/gitlaw-nz/acts/S/Seamen's Union Funds Act 1971.md

     *   (c) knowingly or negligently makes any false or misleading statement or any material omission in any information or particulars furnished to the Manager or any other person under or for the purposes of this Act.

-    (2) Every person who commits an offence against this Act is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $500, or to both.
+    (2) Every person who commits an offence against this Act is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $500, or to both.

+    Section 8(2): amended, on 1 July 2013, by [section 413][15] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Regulations